Best PS5 games 2024: 15 PlayStation 5 titles you need to play

 ➖ New changes won’t suit everyone

 Final Fantasy 7 changed the fortunes of Japanese RPGs in the West and holds a special place in many gamers’ hearts.
 When Square Enix announced it would be remaking one of its most cherished games in 2015, few would have thought it would take over five years to arrive.
-However, it was almost definitely worth the wait.
+However, it was worth the wait.

 Final Fantasy 7 Remake Intergrade is one of the most ambitious remakes we’ve ever played and overhauls practically every aspect of the PS One classic.
 Remarkably, the game feels innately familiar yet completely new, which is quite an achievement.